 We often hear about child prodigies or people who achieve great success early in their life.
 What I find equally inspiring though is people who find or develop a passion later in life and are able to master it.
 Regardless of where we are in life, newly retired or going back to school, here are 6 individuals who mastered their passion later in life who can inspire us.
 After all, in the beginning of this new year, it is important to remember we are never too old for new beginnings.

 Penelope Fitzgerald was born into a prominent intellectual family amidst a community of other writers and artists.
-While she’d often written poems and was a strong writer as a child, she did not pursue writing or getting her works published for many years.
-Instead, she worked jobs as a film reviewer and teacher.
-In her life, Fitzgerald had to overcome many personal difficulties.
+While she’d often written poems and was a strong writer as a child, she did not pursue writing or getting her works published until she was older.
+Instead, she worked numerous jobs as a film reviewer and teacher.
+In her life, Fitzgerald also had to overcome many personal difficulties.
 Her husband was an alcoholic and her family often lived in poverty.
-When Fitzgerald was 43 the houseboat her family lived on sunk and the family lost almost all their possessions.
-This tragedy would later be the inspiration for one of her novels.
-She published her first book, a biography, at the age of 58 and her first novel at 61.
-She published a total of three biographies and nine novels; her last work was published at the age of 79.
-She went on to win some of literature’s most prestigious awards including the Man Booker Award and the National Book Critics Circle.
+When Fitzgerald was 43, the houseboat her family lived on sunk and the family lost almost all their possessions.
+She published her first book, a biography, at the age of 58, her first novel at 61, and her last work at the age of 79.
+Some of her most famous works include The Blue Flower and Offshore, a novel based on her experience living on a houseboat that won the Man Booker Prize.

 Grandma Moses began painting as a little girl when she was still known as Anna Mary Robertson.
 However, as she grew older she had little time for painting.
-After working as a hired girl she married a farmer named Thomas Salmon Moses and stayed busy helping out her husband and raising their children.
-After her husband’s death, in her old age she would often embroider farm life scenes.
+After working as a hired girl, she married a farmer named Thomas Salmon Moses and stayed busy helping out her husband and raising their children.
+When she was older and after her husband’s death, she would often embroider farm life scenes.
 When her arthritis became too bad to continue this activity around the age of 77, her friends suggested that she try painting.
 After her work was spotted by an art collector, she began to exhibit her work and by the early 1950s was the only American to have a painting in the Paris Museum of Modern Art.
-She exhibited until her 90s and painted up to a few months before her death at the age of 101.
+She exhibited her work until her 90s and painted up to a few months before her death at the age of 101.

 Julia Margaret Cameron